HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 3 - Custom Fitness Functions/README.md

 }
 ```

-We get the absolute value of the difference.
+We get the absolute value of the difference:

 ```
 Math.abs
 ```

-The procedure is applied to each pair of expected and actual values, to get the difference of each pair.
+The procedure is applied to each pair of expected and actual values, to get the difference of each pair:

 ```
 cases.zip(outputs).map { (case, actual) ->